andrewjh271/odin_facebook/README.md

 end
 ```

+I originally used a slightly verbose workaround that worked while still closing the file, but this was no longer possible when I needed to switch to `first_or_initialize` and not save a new record until back in the `Users::OmniauthCallbacksController`.
+Many examples on Stack Overflow simply open the file without closing it, and that seems to work ok so is my current solution.
+I am slightly uneasy about it, but at least the [docs](https://ruby-doc.org/core-2.7.1/IO.html#method-i-close) say "I/O streams are automatically closed when they are claimed by the garbage collector."

-throws a `IOError: closed stream` because the `io` file needs to still be open at the end of the `first_or_create` block.
-Things seemed to work ok if I just left the file open and didn't use a block for it, but I wanted to ensure I closed it once it was used.
-I encountered this error in other places as well (attaching default avatars, testing...), and this comment from a [Rails Issue](https://github.com/rails/rails/issues/38185#issuecomment-572848893) explains what's going on.
+I encountered this error in other places as well (attaching default avatars, testing...).
+This comment from a [Rails Issue](https://github.com/rails/rails/issues/38185#issuecomment-572848893) briefly explains what's going on.

 I wanted to be mindful when I created variants of images vs just using CSS to resize them, since the number of transactions on Cloudinary counts against the free allotment.
 I only create variants for the avatar thumbnails, since many of those can appear on a page at once and the server should not be retrieving full sized images for each one.
 I experimented with using Cloudinary's `cl_image_tag` to create the image variants, but ended up using Active Storage's `variant`, which uses the `image-processing` gem.